Drive to remove Confederate symbols spurs backlash

 Complicating the debate for those opposed to these moves is the involvement of hate groups like the KKK.
 The group is planning a rally for July 8 following a decision by the city council in Charlottesville, Va., to remove a statue of Gen. Robert E. Lee and rename Lee Park.

-Meanwhile, in April, New Orleans Mayor Mitch Landrieu ordered the removal of multiple Confederate statutes.
+Meanwhile, in April, New Orleans Mayor Mitch Landrieu ordered the removal of multiple Confederate statues.
 Landrieu received brutal backlash and was forced to have heavy police presence in place when the nighttime removals began.

 Despite threats that people would boycott New Orleans, Landrieu did not back down.